Permafrost/Tundra/README.md

 ### tundra.content:emit

-Emits (serializes) an IData document to a string, byte array, or input stream.
+Emits or serializes an IData document to a string, byte array, or input stream.

-Emitter implementions for the supported content types are as follows:
-* [CSV]: Tundra/tundra.csv:emit
-* Flat File: WmFlatFile/pub.flatFile:convertToString
-* [JSON]: Tundra/tundra.json:emit
-* Pipe separated values: Tundra/tundra.csv:emit
-* [TSV]: Tundra/tundra.csv:emit
-* [XML]: WmPublic/pub.xml:documentToXMLString
-* [YAML]: Tundra/tundra.yaml:emit

 #### Inputs:

 * `$document` is the IData document to be serialized as a string, byte array, or input stream.
-* `$content.type` is the MIME media type that describes the format of the resulting serialized `$content`:
+* `$content.type` is the MIME media type that describes the format of the resulting serialized `$content`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.
 * `$namespace` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
-* `$schema` is the fully-qualified name of the parsing schema to use when serializing `$document` to [XML] or Flat File content, and can have the following values:
+* `$schema` is the fully-qualified name of the document reference or flat file schema to use when validating and serializing `$document`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the document reference that defines the [XML] format.

-  Defaults to serializing `$document` as [XML], if neither `$content.type` nor `$schema` are specified.
 * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
 Defaults to [UTF-8].
+* `$validate?` is an optional boolean flag which when `true` will validate the document content against the given `$schema`, and throw an exception if the content is invalid.
+Defaults to `false`.
 * `$mode` is an optional choice of {stream, bytes, string} which specifies the type of object `$content` is returned as.
 Defaults to stream.